Qualcomm

-Qualcomm Incorporated (/ˈkwɒlkɒm/) is an American multinational corporation headquartered in San Diego, California, and incorporated in Delaware.
-It creates semiconductors, software and services related to wireless technology.
-It owns patents critical to the 5G, 4G, CDMA2000, TD-SCDMA and WCDMA mobile communications standards.
+Qualcomm Incorporated (/ˈkwɒlkɒm/) is an American multinational technology corporation headquartered in San Diego, California.
+The company develops and designs technologies for global communications and computing, including next-generation mobile networks, smart devices, and semiconductors — such as mobile processors and artificial intelligence chips.
+The company holds essential patents for global mobile communication standards including 5G, 4G, CDMA2000, TD-SCDMA and WCDMA.

-Qualcomm was established in 1985 by Irwin Jacobs and six others.
-Its early research into code-division multiple access (CDMA) wireless cell phone technology was funded by selling a two-way mobile digital satellite communications system known as Omnitracs.
-After a heated debate in the wireless industry, CDMA was adopted as a 2G standard in North America, with Qualcomm's patents incorporated.
-Afterwards, there was a series of legal disputes about pricing for licensing patents required by the standard.
+Founded in 1985 by Irwin Jacobs and six other co-founders, Qualcomm's early research into code-division multiple access (CDMA) wireless technology was financed through revenue from its Omnitracs satellite communications system.
+CDMA was later adopted as a 2G standard in North America, incorporating Qualcomm patents.
+This adoption led to licensing disputes over pricing and access to essential patents.

-Over the years, Qualcomm has expanded into selling semiconductor products in a predominantly fabless manufacturing model.
+Over time, Qualcomm expanded into semiconductor products, operating largely under a fabless manufacturing model.
+Its Snapdragon line of processors is widely used in smartphones and other smart devices by multiple manufacturers.
+In recent years, Qualcomm has been expanding into areas including embedded artificial intelligence, automotive applications, the Internet of Things (IoT), augmented reality, and virtual reality, in addition to developing the Dragonwing product line, aimed at industrial and enterprise solutions with a focus on embedded AI, edge computing, and advanced connectivity.

+In addition to its technological activities, Qualcomm has faced legal and regulatory disputes in several countries, particularly concerning patent licensing and competition practices.
+The company has been involved in antitrust cases led by authorities in the United States, the European Union, and Asia, as well as litigation with manufacturers such as Apple.

 History

 Early history

-Qualcomm was created in July 1985 by seven former Linkabit employees led by Irwin Jacobs.
+Qualcomm was established on July 1, 1985 by seven former Linkabit employees led by Irwin Jacobs.
 Other co-founders included Andrew Viterbi, Franklin Antonio, Adelia Coffman, Andrew Cohen, Klein Gilhousen, and Harvey White.
 The company was named Qualcomm for "Quality Communications".
 It started as a contract research and development center largely for government and defense projects.

 Qualcomm merged with Omninet in 1988 and raised $3.5 million in funding to produce the Omnitracs satellite communications system for trucking companies.
 Qualcomm grew from eight employees in 1986 to 620 employees in 1991, due to demand for Omnitracs.
 By 1989, Qualcomm had $32 million in revenue, 50 percent of which was from an Omnitracs contract with Schneider National.
 Omnitracs profits helped fund Qualcomm's research and development into code-division multiple access (CDMA) technologies for cell phone networks.